thequantumpotato/s-LOGO-IDE/doc/DESIGN_PLAN.md

 ![API Design Overview](Slogo_team07_API_Design_Overview.png)
 * Front-End Internal API:
     * This API allows the user interface to manage its appearance, through manipulating elements such as text displays and other variable display elements such as the turtle sprite and the color of the pen.
 Additionally, this API will pass information to the View class such as the text from the textbox input.
     * We plan to make our API extendable by using interfaces.
-For example, we plan to create a 'SubView' interface that allows us to have other classes implement it.
-For example, we would want a CommandView class and VariableView class that implement the SubView interface.
+For example, we plan to create a 'frontend_external.SubView' interface that allows us to have other classes implement it.
+For example, we would want a frontend_external.CommandView class and frontend_external.VariableView class that implement the frontend_external.SubView interface.
 That way, if anyone ever needs to create a new type of View, there will already be a set of methods that that new class needs to implement.

 * Front-End External API:
     * This API will be used to control the user display by other classes in the program.
 It will update values in the User interface such as the displayed values of the custom-defined variables/functions or being told to display an error message.
 The backend_external will manage the UI through this API.